etcd-io/etcd/Documentation/op-guide/hardware.md

 A slow disk will increase etcd request latency and potentially hurt cluster stability.
 Since etcd’s consensus protocol depends on persistently storing metadata to a log, a majority of etcd cluster members must write every request down to disk.
 Additionally, etcd will also incrementally checkpoint its state to disk so it can truncate this log.
 If these writes take too long, heartbeats may time out and trigger an election, undermining the stability of the cluster.

 etcd is very sensitive to disk write latency.
 Typically 50 sequential IOPS (e.g., a 7200 RPM disk) is required.
 For heavily loaded clusters, 500 sequential IOPS (e.g., a typical local SSD or a high performance virtualized block device) is recommended.
 Note that most cloud providers publish concurrent IOPS rather than sequential IOPS; the published concurrent IOPS can be 10x greater than the sequential IOPS.
 To measure actual sequential IOPS, we suggest using a disk benchmarking tool such as [diskbench][diskbench] or [fio][fio].
+See examples of `fio` usage outlined in the [performance][performance] documentation.

 etcd requires only modest disk bandwidth but more disk bandwidth buys faster recovery times when a failed member has to catch up with the cluster.
 Typically 10MB/s will recover 100MB data within 15 seconds.
 For large clusters, 100MB/s or higher is suggested for recovering 1GB data within 15 seconds.